cloudforet-io/console/README.md

 ## 💻 No server mode & Server mode
 SpaceONE Console project provides 'No server mode'(default) with mock data for demo.
 If you want real server, you can change the mode.
+You can log in with any ID/PW in no server mode. (ex.
+ID: admin, PW: admin)

 &nbsp;